DEFRA/future-flood-forecasting-web-portal-importer/docs/Running-the-queue-functions.md

   * fews-coastal-mvt-forecast-location-queue
   * fews-ignored-workflows-queue
   * fews-mvt-queue
-* Messages placed on the fews-eventcode-queue or fews-eventcode-topic **must** adhere to the format used for Azure service bus alerts in the core forecasting engine.
+* Messages placed on the fews-eventcode-queue **must** adhere to the format used for Azure service bus alerts in the core forecasting engine.
 * Messages placed on the fews-import-queue must be in JSON format and conform to either of the following: